Opening up to your Vision

 So vision is an inspiring, imagined context.

 The thing is: all contexts are made up.
-Contexts are made out of the meaning we assign to our own experience (we’ll dive more into this as we go on).
+Contexts are made out of the meaning we give to our own experience (we’ll dive more into this as we go on).
 I’ve put the word imagined in there mostly as a reminder.

 So really, what makes a context visionary is doing context consciously.
 It’s really a process of discovery/creation of the meaning in our lives, and taking charge of that whole process.